Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 Both [NL GOV Assurance Profile for OAuth 2.0](https://gitdocumentatie.logius.nl/publicatie/api/oauth/) and [Federated Service Connectivity (FSC)](https://fsc-standaard.nl/) are relevant standards for access control.
 The [Forum Standaardisatie Comply-Or-Explain-List](https://www.forumstandaardisatie.nl/open-standaarden) states when a specific standard must be used.

-The following guidelines can be used to select the appropriate standard for a specific context:
+The following guidelines should be used to select the appropriate standard for a specific context:

 1. In the use case a User/Resource owner gives consent to a third-party to access Data
    * YES → NL GOV Assurance Profile for OAuth 2.0